-This project, begun in 1951, is a retrospective study of the health of humans exposed to I-131, chiefly for medical reasons.
-The study has been carried out at Case Western Research University, and has been funded sequentially by the Atomic Energy Commission, the Energy Research and Development

-Administration, and the Department of Energy.
+This project, begun in 1951, is a retrospective study of the health of humans exposed to 1-131, chiefly for medical reasons.
+The study has been carried out at Case Western Reserve University, and has been funded sequentially by the Atomic Energy Commission, the Energy Research and Development Administration, and the Department of Energy.
 This is not considered an experiment, but the project shows clearly the necessity and usefulness of long term medical follow up of irradiated populations.

 The significant non-patient population in this study is the group of Marshallese Islanders who were exposed to radioactive iodine from atomic bomb test fallout.
-The findings on this population were described in TID-27160, a June 1976 Progress Report to the Energy Research and Development Administration.
+The findings on this population were described in 'TID-27160, a June 1976 Progress Report to the Energy Research and Development Administration.
 The report noted the long latency period for the onset of clinical effects, and commented on the likely relation between exposure and thyroid nodules:

-"The lengthy interval in man is clearly shown in the Marshallese where in spite of thorough annual physical examinations the first palpable nodule was not found for 9 years and neoplasms are still appearing at 22 years." (p.
+The lengthy interval in man is clearly shown in the Marshallese where in spite of thorough annual physical examinations the first palpable nodule was not found for 9 years and neoplasms are still appearing at 22 years. (p.
+4) To date 6 carcinomas have been removed from 10 individuals from several atolis.

+To date 6 carcinomas have been removed from 10 individuals from several alolis, 3 from an atoll with extremely low exposure.
+Since this is a population which seldom if ever develops thyroid nodules, the relationship for the radiation which was primarily radioiodine is most impressive. (p.
 4)

-"To date 6 carcinomas have been removed from 10 individuals from several atolls, 3 from an atoll with extremely low exposure.
-Since this is a population which seldom if ever develops thyroid nodules, the relationship to the radiation which was primarily radioiodine is most impressive." (p.
-4)

-"At the time of the last annual report we described a 21 year old Marshallese who we had just operated for multiple benign adenomas.
-He was 6 months in utero when his mother was exposed to fallout.
-The special studies of that thyroid tissue showed the bizarre nuclear forms recognized as evidence of radiation effect.
-At the time of preparation of this report, we have just operated and removed several benign but atypical adenomas from the thyroid of his mother who had developed masses in the last year." (p.
+At the time of the last annual report we described a 21 year of shallese who the bizarre nuclear forms recognized as evidence of radiation effect.
+At the time of preparation of this report, we have just operated and removed several benign but atypical adenormas from the thyrold of his mother who had developed masses in the last year. (p.
 5)